Manthena-kamala-manora/Astraoids-App/README.md

 # AsteroidApp

 **"A NASA-powered Compose app to monitor asteroids and their Earth proximity, with offline features and clean architecture."**
  Asteroid App is a Compose app designed to help users track asteroids detected by NASA that come near Earth.
 It uses a free, open-source API provided by the NASA JPL Asteroid team and stores data locally for offline access.
-This project is part of the **Udacity Android Kotlin Developer Nanodegree Program**.
+This project is part of the ** Android Kotlin Developer Nanodegree Program**.

 ## Main Features of the Project